Achatina fulica (giant African land snail)

 A. fulica is native to the east coast of Africa (Pilsbry, 1904; Lange, 1950).
 The species is present naturally from Natal and Mozambique in the south to Kenya and southern part of Ethiopia and Somalia in the north, and it extends 250-830 km from the coast, going farthest inland in the northern section of the range (Lange, 1950; Raut and Barker, 2002).
 According to the literature, part of the distribution of A. fulica within Africa may be due to introduction by humans (Verdcourt, 1961 in Raut and Barker, 2002).
 Within this continent, the species has been recognized as introduced in Madagascar and many other islands of the coastal area of East Africa (Bequaert, 1950; Raut and Barker, 2002).
 It is also likely to have become an established part of the snail fauna of West Africa following reports from Côte d'Ivoire, Togo, Nigeria, Ghana (Winter, 1989; Monney, 2001; Ekoué and Kuevi-Akue, 2002; Ademolu et al., 2013) and a shell has been identified in Morocco (van Bruggen, 1987), the first discovery of this species from anywhere in the Palearctic.

-Currently, A. fulica is widespread as an invasive species out of Africa in all continents, except Antarctica.
+Currently, A. fulica is widespread as an invasive species out of Africa in all continents with tropical and subtropical climates.
 It owes most of its current wide distribution to human activity (Dharmaraju, 1984).

 Distribution TableTop of page